 Financial instruments for which fair value does not approximate carrying value: SRP presents long-term debt at carrying value on the accompanying Combined Balance Sheets.
-The collective fair value of the District's revenue bonds, including the current portion, was estimated by using pricing scales from independent sources.
-As of April 30, 2022 and 2021, the carrying amount of the District's revenue bonds, including current portion and accrued interest, was \$4.4 billion and \$4.6 billion, respectively, and the estimated fair value was \$4.3 billion and \$4.9 billion, respectively.
+The collective fair value of the District's revenue bonds, including the current portion, was estimated by using industry leading pricing services from independent sources.
+As of April 30, 2023 and 2022, the carrying amount of the District's revenue bonds, including current portion and accrued interest, was \$4.8 billion and \$4.4 billion, respectively, and the estimated fair value was \$4.6 billion and \$4.3 billion, respectively.
 These estimated fair values are classified as Level 2 in the fair value hierarchy.
 (See Note [9], LONG-TERM DEBT, for further discussion of the District's revenue bonds.)